cadCAD-org/CadCAD.jl/README.md

 # cadCAD.jl

-cadCAD implementation in Julia using a Meta Engine approach
+This Work in Progress cadCAD implementation in Julia uses a Meta Engine approach.
+This represents a development initiative for a high performance engine for experienced modelers to run large experiments.

 ## Building